Recently searched

 Pressure Calibrator

-Calibrating a pressure gauge involves testing and correcting the accuracy of the device.
+Calibrating a pressure gauge involves testing and correcting the device's accuracy.
 It is natural for certain types of test and measurement instruments such as these to gradually decrease in accuracy over time.
-As a result, calibration is important for ensuring continued accurate measurements.
-This is especially important for applications and industries where highly precise measurements are imperative.
+Calibration is important for accurate measurements.
+This is especially true in applications and industries where highly precise measurements are imperative.

-Pressure gauges can be calibrated in one of two ways.
+Pressure gauges can be calibrated in two ways.
 The first method involves sending the device to a dedicated calibration lab.
-This means that experts will ensure the gauge is properly and accurately calibrated.
-The second method requires the use of a hand-held pressure calibrator.
-These devices generate pressure by either a pump or a hand lever and allow the user to calibrate the gauge accordingly.
+This means experts will ensure the gauge is properly and accurately calibrated.
+The second method requires a hand-held pressure calibrator.
+These devices generate pressure from either a pump or a hand lever and allow the user to adjust the gauge accordingly.

-There is no required timeframe specifying when a pressure gauge should be recalibrated.
-Certain industries or businesses – especially those where high accuracy is key – will require more frequent recalibration than is needed for other systems.
+There is no specific timeframe for pressure gauge recalibration.
+Certain industries or businesses – especially those in which accuracy is key – will require more frequent recalibration than other systems.

 Accuracy will vary based on several factors including: